DogsTailFarmer/martin-binance/README.md

 If you need setup new version margin or Python strategy, first you need stop strategy.
 Use Telegram control function, described above.

+## Specific FTX requirements
+<p id="specific-ftx-requirements"></p>

+These comments relate to this strategy, perhaps for another algorithm these restrictions will not be significant.
+This strategy can be use on FTX only in fee free mode.
+If this condition is not met, when calculating the take profit order price, a giant gap is obtained between the first grid order and the take profit order.
+This is due to the large price change step and the large minimum order size.

+To get a Maker fee = 0% you need a stake 25 FTT.
+[Details here](https://help.ftx.com/hc/en-us/articles/360052410392).

 ## For developers
 <p id="for-developers"></p>